top of page

 Why It’s a Mistake

-Maroubra’s zoning laws and heritage overlays mean that not all renovations are straightforward.
-Many homeowners assume they can extend, modify, or demolish parts of their home without checking local regulations—leading to rejected applications and expensive redesigns.
-A key consideration in the area is the party wall—a shared wall between semi-detached homes.
-These structures have strict rules about what can and cannot be altered, and improper modifications can create disputes with neighbors or legal issues.
+Maroubra's zoning laws and heritage overlays complicate renovations.
+Many homeowners mistakenly believe they can modify or demolish parts of their home without consulting local regulations.
+This can lead to rejected applications and costly redesigns.
+A key consideration is the party wall, which is a shared wall between semi-detached homes.
+Modifications to these structures are often strictly regulated, and improper changes can lead to disputes with neighbors.

 How to Avoid It

-• Understand what’s allowed on your property.
-Check Randwick City Council’s building guidelines to determine if your renovation requires approval.
+• Understand what’s permissible on your property.
+Review Randwick City Council’s building guidelines to see if your renovation requires approval.

 • Factor in approval time.
-Development Applications (DA) and heritage considerations can take several months—plan accordingly.
+Development Applications (DA) and heritage considerations often take months to finalize, so plan accordingly.

 Why It’s a Mistake

-Renovation budgets often overlook hidden costs such as structural reinforcements, compliance upgrades, and modifications required by heritage guidelines.
-Without proper financial planning, homeowners may need to cut corners or pause construction due to budget constraints.
+Renovation budgets frequently miss hidden costs such as structural reinforcements and compliance upgrades.
+Homeowners may find themselves needing to cut corners or halt construction due to budget constraints.

 How to Avoid It